marcharper/python-ternary/README.md

     sudo python setup.py install
 ```

-The master branch is kept in a good working state and should be fine for general usage.

 # Usage, Examples, Plotting Functions

 You can explore some of these examples with [this Jupyter notebook](examples/Ternary-Examples.ipynb).